Adnan Virk

-Adnan Virkis a Canadian sportscaster for MLB Network who previously worked for DAZN, ESPN, TSN, The Score and WWE.
+Adnan Virk is a Canadian sportscaster for MLB Network who previously worked for DAZN, ESPN, TSN, The Score and WWE.
 He formerly produced and hosted the weekly podcast Cinephile with Adnan Virk show covering cinema news and interviews with entertainment celebrities.
 He also formerly co-hosted the football podcast The GM Shuffle with former NFL executive Michael Lombardi.

 Early life

 Virk was born in Toronto, Ontario; his parents had immigrated to Canada from Punjab, Pakistan.
 In 1984 the family relocated to Kingston, then in 1989 to Morven, a small town just outside Kingston, where his parents owned and operated a gas station and Zack's Variety store.
 After graduating from Ernestown Secondary School, where he played basketball and soccer, Virk studied Radio and Television Arts at Ryerson Polytechnical Institute.

 Career

 From 2003 to 2009, Virk hosted several programs on The Score, and was an associate producer for Sportscentre at TSN.
 He was also the co-host of Omniculture and Bollywood Boulevard at Omni Television.
 In 2009, he joined Maple Leafs Sports and Entertainment (MLSE) as a host and reporter for Raptors TV, Leafs TV and Gol TV Canada.